yaodan-zhang/trading-system/README.md

 **asset:** look up stocks/indices/ETFs price data or displaying customized alphas for an asset.

 **user page:** mock trading and visualize results.
+The data we use in this project came from yahoo!finance.